-With additional education and/or work experience, graduates may find other opportunities for employment. • Commercial Banker
+With additional education and/or work experience, graduates may find other opportunities for employment.

-Bank Officer
+- Commercial Banker - Bank Officer

-- The courses beginning with course numbers 10-114-xxx are delivered in an Accelerated Learning format.
-These courses have a compressed schedule.
-The competencies learned in an accelerated class are exactly the same as those in a traditional class.
-Students are expected to do most assignments outside of class time. - Learners inerested in double majoring in Accounting or Credit Business Management should consult with an instructor. - Refer to the program website for information on accelerated learning and for helpful tips that will assist you in achieving the highest quality and most rewarding academic experience. - Most credits from this degree can be transferred to some four-year colleges for learners interested in pursuing a bachelor's degree.
+- Learners interested in double majoring in Accounting or Credit Business Management should consult with an instructor. - Refer to the program website for information on accelerated learning and for helpful tips that will assist you in achieving the highest quality and most rewarding academic experience. - Most credits from this degree can be transferred to some four-year colleges for learners interested in pursuing a bachelor's degree.